 - Your audience have already been inspired enough to attend your presentation, so there’s no better time to gain their trust in you as an authority on your topic.
 This becomes easier for them to do if they can relate to you on a human level.
 Bring your talk to life by telling stories and sharing examples.

 - Don’t be afraid to show vulnerability and emotion.
 Being perfect doesn’t make you relatable, but being honest does.
 A great tip is to tell a personal story about yourself.
-In her webinar, Shola told a story about how her past fear of public speaking resulted in her losing a job in her early career.
-By using a personal example, Shola instantly gained trust and engagement from the audience by demonstrating a genuine understanding of their personal challenge and showing how she overcame it.
+By using a personal example, you instantly gain trust and engagement from the audience by demonstrating a genuine understanding of their personal challenge and showing challenges can be overcome.
 Again, don’t go overboard with this step or you risk losing them.
 The majority of your presentation should be about your audience and not about you.
-Think about the language you use – ‘you’ will be far more engaging than ‘I’.
+Think about the language you use – ‘you’ is always far more engaging than ‘I’.

 Valuable – be intentional